J. William Harbour: Research

-Harbour developed a keen interest in research during his undergraduate years at Texas A&M, where he studied the function of the copper protein ceruloplasmin in the laboratory of Dr. Edward Harris.
-During medical school at Johns Hopkins, he was accepted to the Howard Hughes Medical Institute–National Institutes of Health (HHMI–NIH) Research Scholars Program in Bethesda, MD, where he carried out research in the National Cancer Institute laboratory of Dr. John Minna.
+Harbour developed an interest in research during his undergraduate years at Texas A&M, where he studied the function of the copper protein ceruloplasmin in the laboratory of Edward Harris.
+During medical school, he was accepted to the Howard Hughes Medical Institute–National Institutes of Health (HHMI–NIH) Research Scholars Program in Bethesda, MD, where he carried out research in the National Cancer Institute laboratory of John Minna.
 This research resulted in a breakthrough discovery published in the journal Science in 1988, with Harbour as first author.
 Previously it had been thought that mutations in the retinoblastoma gene, the first tumor suppressor gene to be discovered, would be limited to the rare eye cancer retinoblastoma.
 However, Harbour and co-authors showed that the gene was commonly mutated in a common form of lung cancer.
 This discovery added to increasing recognition of the retinoblastoma tumor suppressor pathway as a common target of mutation in the vast majority of human cancers.

-When Harbour joined Washington University in 1996, he undertook a three-year postdoctoral research training program in molecular oncology, which resulted in a first author publication in the journal Cell showing that the retinoblastoma protein is regulated by successive phosphorylation events.
-This discovery was subsequently corroborated by protein crystallography and other lines of investigation and have helped to explain how some cancer cells inactivate the retinoblastoma protein by phosphorylation rather than mutation.
+When Harbour joined Washington University in 1996, he undertook a three-year postdoctoral research training program in molecular oncology, which resulted in a publication in the journal Cell showing that the retinoblastoma protein is regulated by successive phosphorylation events.
+This discovery was subsequently corroborated by protein crystallography and other lines of investigation and has helped to explain how some cancer cells inactivate the retinoblastoma protein by phosphorylation rather than mutation.

-In the early 2000s, the focus of Harbour's research turned to uveal melanoma, in which he discovered a gene expression profile that predicted with great accuracy which of these cancers would remain localized to the eye (class 1 profile) and which would metastasize (class 2 profile).
-Based on this discovery, his group developed a highly accurate clinical prognostic test with high technical performance and prognostic accuracy.
-The prognostic accuracy of the test was validated in the largest multicenter prospective validation study of its kind ever conducted in the field of ocular oncology.
-This study also demonstrated the prognostic superiority of the gene expression profile test over traditional clinical features used in the TNM classification, as well as chromosome 3 status, neither of which provided prognostic information that was independent of the gene expression profile test.

-Subsequently, the test has been showcased in a front-page story in The New York Times, in a segment on CBS News Sunday Morning, and other media outlets, and it has been licensed to Castle Biosciences, Inc. which provides the test for clinical use under the trade name DecisionDx-UM.
+In the early 2000s, the focus of Harbour's research turned to uveal melanoma, in which he discovered a gene expression profile that predicted which of these cancers would remain localized to the eye (class 1 profile) and which would metastasize (class 2 profile).
+Based on this discovery, his group developed a clinical prognostic test with high technical performance and prognostic accuracy.
+The study also demonstrated the prognostic superiority of the gene expression profile test over traditional clinical features used in the TNM classification, as well as chromosome 3 status, neither of which provided prognostic information that was independent of the gene expression profile test.
+Subsequently, the test has been the subject of a story in The New York Times, and it has been licensed to Castle Biosciences, Inc. which provides the test for clinical use under the trade name DecisionDx-UM.